edmonnn/project/README.md

 To sustain ad-free model and support platform development, the project offers premium features and visual enhancements that users can purchase with internal cryptocurrency.
 Additionally, users can support creators directly through cryptocurrency donations, fostering a vibrant and censorship-resistant community.

 8. Competitive Landscape:
 While competitors exist in the video streaming market, the project distinguishes itself through its unique focus on decentralization, privacy, and censorship resistance.
-Our platform offers a refreshing alternative to centralized platforms burdened by ads and content restrictions.
+The project offers a refreshing alternative to centralized platforms burdened by ads and content restrictions.